 In 2002, large parcels of land along Rochedale Road were offered for sale, and subdivision of these parcels was forecast for the near future.
 Developers have also purchased land along Miles-Platting and Gardiner Roads for future housing development.
 In 2007, a Land Sales Office was opened in Gardiner Rd and building commenced in 2 estates along Gardner Rd.
 This has seen a tremendous influx of families to smaller allotments in this subdivision, with more planned for the future.
 Photos below - Some of the new houses in the Rochedale Estates.

 There has also been a gradual change in the origins of its residents, with several of the farms being leased or bought by people from South-East Asia moving in to grow a variety of market garden crops.

 There are several large mansions in the Rochedale area.
 The large "Palmer" residence along Rochedale Road was auctioned for 3.5million dollars in 2012, an extremely low price reflecting the economic climate of the time.

 Rochedale was a unique suburb being so close to the city centre, yet having such a small population and being a small piece of the country with its farms, pony club, hatchery and nurseries, right on the city's doorstep.
 It is easily accessible to both the South-East Freeway and Gateway Motorways.
-There are no shopping centres in the suburb but residents have easy access to the Garden City Complex a few minutes away.
-A shopping centre is planned for the corner of Gardiner and Miles Platting Roads to service the new estates.
+There were no shopping centres in the suburb but residents had easy access to the Garden City Complex a few minutes away.
+A shopping centre has been built on the corner of Gardiner and Miles Platting Roads to service the new estates.
 Photo on the right is the "Palmer" mansion.
 Left: the other huge mansion next door.

 Rochedale South Statistics: